 1. Toss meat with onion powder, 1 1/2 teaspoons salt and 1/2 teaspoon black pepper.
 In a large wok or skillet over high heat, add 2 teaspoons Grapeseed oil, wait for 2 minutes.
 Add beef in batches to wok and sear until dark brown, about 2 minutes (try not to move meat around skillet until browned).
 Flip over and cook other side for 1 minute, remove and place in bowl – repeat.

 2. Remove all meat from pan and add another teaspoon of oil, turn heat to medium high.
 Add mushrooms and saute, loosening up brown bits from bottom.
 Cook for 4 minutes, or until edges are lightly crispy.
 Add carrots and stir, continue to cook for 3 minutes.

-3. Add in ginger, garlic and chili, stir.
-Cook for 2 minutes, then add beef back into pan, stir or toss.
-Add fish sauce and sesame oil and stir.
-Cook for 1 minute, remove from heat and sprinkle in parsley.
+3. Add ginger, garlic and chili, stir.
+Cook for 2 minutes, then add beef back into pan, stir.
+Add fish sauce and sesame oil, stir.
+Cook for 1 minute, remove from heat and sprinkle with parsley.
 Serve with warm rice.
 Enjoy!